 • For the overall study population (phase 1/2), the time to onset and duration of CRS was determined in days.
 For the phase 2 portion, the time to onset and duration of CRS was determined in hours.29

-• Prophylactic tocilizumab cohort: CRS as an AE was graded as per the criteria by Lee et al. CRS management with tocilizumab treatment was permitted for grade 1 CRS and was recommended for grade ≥2 CRS.19
+• Prophylactic tocilizumab cohort: CRS as an AE was graded as per the criteria by Lee et al. CRS management with tocilizumab treatment was permitted for grade 1 CRS and was recommended for grade ≥2 CRS.18

-Cohort A
+Cohort A Safety Results

 Median Follow-up: 14.1 Months

-• At a median follow-up of 14.1 months (range, 0.3-24.4) a total of 195 CRS events occurred in 119 patients (72.1%).
-Details are summarized Tables: MajesTEC-1 Study (Cohort A): Overall Characteristics and Management of CRS and MajesTEC-1 Study (Cohort A): Incidence of CRS by Grade and Timing.1,29
+• A total of 195 CRS events occurred in 119 patients (72.1%).
+Details are summarized in Tables: MajesTEC-1 Study (Cohort A): Overall Characteristics and Management of CRS and MajesTEC-1 Study (Cohort A): Incidence of CRS by Grade and Timing.1,29

-• After the first treatment cycle, CRS events were reported in 6 of 119 patients (5%); all 6 patients had prior CRS events (4 patients had Grade 1 CRS, 1 patient had Grade 2 CRS and 1 patient had Grades 1 and 3 CRS).29
+• After the first treatment cycle, CRS events were reported in 6 of 119 patients (5%); all 6 patients had prior CRS events (4 patients had grade 1 CRS, 1 patient had grade 2 CRS and 1 patient had grades 1 and 3 CRS).29

 • After subsequent TECVAYLI doses, 55 patients experienced recurrent CRS events out of the 119 patients with CRS events.
-Of these, 4 patients had a worse CRS grade in their subsequent event (3 patients had Grade 1 CRS followed by Grade 2 CRS and 1 patient had Grade 1 CRS followed by Grade 3 CRS).
+Of these, 4 patients had a worse CRS grade in their subsequent event (3 patients had grade 1 CRS followed by grade 2 CRS and 1 patient had grade 1 CRS followed by grade 3 CRS).
 The recurrence of subsequent CRS events by grade is presented in Table: MajesTEC-1 Study (Cohort A): Recurrent CRS Events by Grade After Subsequent Doses.29

 • For the phase 2 part of the study, the median time to onset of CRS (relative to the most recent TECVAYLI dose) was 31.13 hours (range, 3.83-120.50), with a median duration of 11.79 hours (0.33-151.05).29